-Since our inception in 2003, we have devoted a significant portion of our resources to developing zenocutuzumab, MCLA-117, MCLA-158, MCLA-145, MCLA-129 and our other antibody candidates, building our intellectual property portfolio, developing our clinical manufacturing supply chain, generating and enhancing our Biclonics® technology platform, generating our Triclonics® technology platform, planning our business, raising capital and providing general and administrative support for these operations.
-While we have ongoing clinical trials for zenocutuzumab, MCLA-158, MCLA-145 and MCLA-129, and concluding the MCLA-117 trial, we have not successfully completed any clinical trials for any antibody candidate.
-We have not yet demonstrated our ability to successfully complete any Phase 2 clinical trial or any Phase 3 or other pivotal clinical trials, obtain regulatory approvals, manufacture a commercial scale product or arrange for a third party to do so on our behalf or conduct sales and marketing activities necessary for successful product commercialization.
+Since our inception in 2003, we have devoted a significant portion of our resources to developing zenocutuzumab, petosemtamab, MCLA-145, MCLA-129 and our other antibody candidates, building our intellectual property portfolio, developing our clinical manufacturing supply chain, generating and enhancing our Biclonics® and Triclonics® technology platforms, planning our business, raising capital and providing general and administrative support for these operations.
+While we have ongoing clinical trials for zenocutuzumab, petosemtamab, MCLA-145 and MCLA-129, we have not successfully completed any clinical trials for any antibody candidate.
+We have not yet demonstrated our ability to successfully complete any Phase 3 or registrational trials or address other registrational risks related to our clinical trials, to obtain regulatory approvals, to manufacture a commercial scale product or arrange for a third party to do so on our behalf or to conduct sales and marketing activities necessary for successful product commercialization.
 Additionally, we expect our financial condition and operating results to continue to fluctuate significantly from quarter to quarter and year to year due to a variety of factors, many of which are beyond our control.
 Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history.